 Instructions

-- In a large mixing bowl, add the chickpea flour, salt, turmeric powder and baking powder.
-Whisk to combine.
+- In a large bowl, whisk together the chickpea flour, turmeric, baking powder and salt.

-- Add the water and whisk well to remove any lumps.
+- Add the water and whisk until a smooth batter forms with no lumps.

-- Heat a non-stick frying pan or skillet on medium.
-Lightly brush the pan with a little oil.
+- Heat a non-stick skillet over medium heat and lightly brush with oil.

 Video